Corsham: Notable buildings

-Pickwick Manor was noted by architectural historian Nikolaus Pevsner as an "unusually impressive example of a late 17th century manor house", having remnants of a 14th-century wing.
-More recently it has been the residence of architect Harold Brakspear and his descendants.
+Pickwick Manor, on the Bath Road, was noted by architectural historian Nikolaus Pevsner as an "unusually impressive example of a late 17th century manor house", having remnants of a 14th-century wing.
+More recently, the Grade II* listed house has been the residence of architect Harold Brakspear and his descendants.

-Beechfield is a late Georgian house in Middlewick Lane.
+Beechfield is a late Georgian house in Middlewick Lane, just north of the town.
 It was extended in the early 1970s to provide additional accommodation.
-The house was split into residential accommodation while part of the grounds were split off in 2002 under the auspices of the Town Council to provide a Nature Area where local flora and fauna can be seen.
+The house was split into residential accommodation while part of the grounds were split off in 2002 under the auspices of the Town Council to provide a nature area where local flora and fauna can be seen.
+Nearby, Guyers House is a 17th-century house, now a hotel and restaurant.

-Guyers House is another building of historical significance which now provides hotel accommodation and a restaurant; it also caters for special events such as weddings.

-Middlewick House was occupied by Camilla Parker Bowles (now The Duchess of Cornwall) and her first husband between 1986 and 1995, when it was bought by Nick Mason of Pink Floyd.

-Hartham Park is a Georgian estate that includes a rare stické court.
+Middlewick House, just outside the town, was occupied by Camilla Parker Bowles (later Queen Camilla) and her first husband between 1986 and 1995, when it was bought by Nick Mason of Pink Floyd.
+Further to the north, Hartham Park is a Georgian estate that includes a rare stické court.
+Rudloe Manor, a 17th-century Grade II* listed manor house, is off the Bath Road west of the town, just outside Corsham parish.

-Local government
+Governance

+For Westminster elections, Corsham is within the Chippenham constituency, which has been represented since the 2024 general election by Sarah Gibson for the Liberal Democrats.